-The Council has about 5,000 active members, 6,500 pensioners and dependants and 6,900 deferred pensioners in the scheme.
-Total scheme membership is nearly 300,000 and there are approximately 450 individual bodies participating in the scheme.
+The Council has about 5,000 active members, 6,000 pensioners and dependants and 6,500 deferred pensioners in the scheme.
+Total scheme membership is over 280,000 and there are approximately 450 individual bodies participating in the scheme.
 Total contributions into the fund are over £400m.

 Although it is a multi-employer defined benefit plan, there is no cross subsidy, and individual employer contributions are determined with reference to the contributing Authority's membership, funding profiles, and particular circumstances.
-The employer contribution rate of 17.1% is the rate needed, together with employee contributions, to cover the cost of service being earned by current active members and reduced to recover existing funding surpluses over 22 years.
-The rate will be subject to annual review in the light of any significant shift in the underlying fund valuation assumptions (particularly returns on investments as a result of market uncertainty and volatility following the Covid-19 pandemic and Brexit) in order to ensure that the deficit is recovered over the proposed period.
+The employer contribution rate of 17.5% is the rate needed, together with employee contributions, to cover the cost of service being earned by current active members and address past funding deficits with the aim of recovering such deficits over 22 years.
+The rate will be subject to annual review in the light of any significant shift in the underlying fund valuation assumptions (particularly returns on investments as a result of market uncertainty and volatility following Brexit) in order to ensure that the deficit is recovered over the proposed period.
 The Council builds these increases into its Medium Term Financial Strategy.

-Based on a prudent assessment of the amount of assets to be set aside to meet forecast future pension commitments, discounted back to the valuation date using a rate which takes into account future expected investment returns, the latest formal fund valuation showed that assets were sufficient to cover 106% of the estimated liability for pension benefit payments at that date.
-This surplus has meant that future employer contribution rates can be reduced.
+Based on a prudent assessment of the amount of assets to be set aside to meet forecast future pension commitments, discounted back to the valuation date using a rate which takes into account future expected investment returns, the latest formal fund valuation showed that assets were sufficient to cover 94% of the estimated liability for pension benefit payments at that date.
+The increase in employer contributions is part of the plan to address this deficit.
 The risks to this position are that investment performance may be lower than forecast, or that assets held (in the expectation of greater returns) do not match expected benefit payments.
 Liabilities, on the other hand, increase as members live longer and as pay and inflation rates rise, increasing the amount of pensions which have to be paid out in the future.
 Liabilities extend many years into the future.
-The weighted average period over which benefits fall due is 19 years.
+The weighted average period over which benefits fall due is 17 years.

 The Council also pays to meet the unfunded costs of discretionary pension benefits as they become due.
 Added pensions are no longer given, but sometimes the Council will meet the cost of allowing employees to retire and draw their pensions earlier than usual where this generates longer term savings.
 Discretionary benefits are accounted for as defined benefit schemes.
 They are unfunded but the liabilities can be identified to the Council.
 The on-going cost of such contributions during the year was £1.0m.
-A similar amount is expected to be paid in 2020/21.
+A similar amount is expected to be paid in 2019/20.